 The largest minority population group in the MID areas are residents who identify as Black or African American.
 The 2020 Decennial Census redistricting data, from the U.S. Census Bureau, indicates that 6.74% of residents in the MID areas identify as Black or African American.
-The MID area containing census tracts with the highest percentage of residents who identify as Black or African American is the 42101 ZIP code in Warren County.
-Census tract 112 in Warren County has the highest concentration of Black or African American residents within the MID area, with 1,685 residents (34.73%) identifying as Black or African American.
+The MID area containing census tracts with the highest percentage of residents who identify as Black or African American.
+The MID area containing census tracts with the highest percentage of residents who identify as Black or African American.
+The MID area containing census tracts with the highest percentage of residents who identify as Black or African American.
+The MID area containing census tracts with the highest percentage of residents who identify as Black or African American.
+The MID area, with 1,685 residents (34.73%) identifying as Black or African American.